amir20/dozzle/README.md

 There are many ways you can support Dozzle:

-- Use it, write about it or start it!
+- Use it!
+Write about it!
+Star it!
 If you love Dozzle, drop me a line and tell me what you love.
 - Blog about Dozzle to spread the word.
 If you are good at writing send PRs to improve the documentation at [dozzle.dev](https://dozzle.dev/)
 - Sponsor my work at https://www.buymeacoffee.com/amirraminfar